widgetech-2/stjohnmock/ReadMe.txt

 	is every 5 minutes from Ops.
 Any records found meeting criteria will be emailed to persons notifying them of the issues.
 7. ReadMe.txt
+8. MOBJ_Chk_Out_Req_Field
+	Script will check fields for a value and if empty will send a notificaion and possible dump the message